jundalisay/spblist/content/en/research/stitchin/12th-planet/chapter-14e.md

 (The receding planet, the text asserts, then recrossed the path of Saturn in the month of Ululu, the sixth month of the year.)

 The Old Testament frequently refers to the time when the Lord caused Earth to be covered by the waters of the deep.
-The twenty-ninth Psalm describes the "calling" as well as the "return" of the "great waters" by the Lord:
+The 29th Psalm describes the "calling" as well as the "return" of the "great waters" by the Lord:

 Unto the Lord, ye sons of the gods,
 Give glory, acknowledge might…